stefmolin/data-morph/docs/custom_datasets.rst

 Depending on the tool you use to generate your points in the previous step, your points may be in the web browser coordinate system, in which case they will appear upside-down unless we flip them.
-Use the following code to convert the points into Cartesian coordinates if necessary, save to a CSV file for morphing, and plot it:
+Use the following code to convert the points into Cartesian coordinates (if necessary), save to a CSV file for morphing, and plot it:

 .. code:: python